g-URL/Tail-Chaser-Phaser-3/README.md

 A snake game, but with cats.

 ### History and Motivation
 I was looking for a project to learn JavaScript and it occured to me that it would be fun if my [old](https://github.com/g-URL/Tail-Chaser) Tail Chaser game, originally created using pygame, could be made easily available to everyone.
-Remaking the game in JavaScript also gave me the opportunity to improve the game and implement techniques I should have the first time round.
+Remaking the game also gave me the opportunity to improve the game and implement techniques I should have the first time round.

 ### Built With
 * [Phaser 3](https://phaser.io/phaser3) - The game framework
 * [Free Sprite Sheet Packer](https://www.codeandweb.com/free-sprite-sheet-packer) - Packing sprite sheets
-* [GIMP](https://www.gimp.org/) - Touchup of sprites and artwork
+* [GIMP](https://www.gimp.org/) - Touch-up of sprites and artwork
 * [Krita](https://krita.org/en/) - Sprites and artwork
 * [XAMPP](https://www.apachefriends.org/index.html) - Web server